 Rust Belt Pennsylvania

-The industrial heart of the Rust Belt is western Pennsylvania as once-mighty steel mills, coke plans, and machine shops, scattered alongside railroads, rivers, and highways, have downsized and closed.
-A globalized economy and increased automation led many jobs overseas; what remained was a shell, unable to be self-sustaining without government intervention.
+Western Pennsylvania is the industrial heart of the Rust Belt, as once-mighty steel mills, coke plants, and machine shops scattered alongside railroads, rivers, and highways have downsized and closed.
+A globalized economy and increased automation led to many jobs overseas; what remained was a shell, unable to be self-sustaining without government intervention.

 One of those communities that have fallen by the wayside is Clairton.
 It was based around Clairton Works, once the largest coke manufacturing facility in the nation.
 The production of coke was vital for the pig-iron blast furnaces that produced steel, but the decline of steel manufacturing in the United States mirrored Clairton’s fortunes.

 Tucked away in a remote ravine far from any populated house in Clairton was Lincoln Way.
-It’s unclear on what happened on this one particular street, but the 20 residences lining the sidewalks were abandoned over a period of several decades because of the homeowner passing away or foreclosure.
+It’s unclear what happened on this one particular street.
+Still, the 20 residences lining the sidewalks were abandoned over a period of several decades because of the homeowner passing away or foreclosure.
 It was as if everyone had left in such a rush.
 Food was left inside refrigerators, long since spoiled.
 Dirty dishes remained on the kitchen tables.
 Clothes and shoes lay hanging or tucked away in closets.
 Televisions remained plugged in and ready for another day of consumption.

 3 Comments